curityio/getting-started-authenticator/README.md

 ### Test Custom Logins

-The example includes a user account with custom attributes, and the plugin uses them during authentication.
+The example deployment includes a user account with custom attributes, and the plugin uses them during authentication.
 (The user account is defined at the end of the [database backup file](./example/resources/data-backup.sql)).
 The attributes are:

 - Account ID: 12345678
 - Password: Password1